-Sergeant Jessica Johnson (left) and Flying Officer Annemarie Peacock discuss an upcoming mission in the Air Mobility Control Centre at RAAF Base Richmond.
+← Defence personnel discuss an upcoming mission in the Air Mobility Control Centre at RAAF Base Richmond.
+CPL Oliver

-NO.84 WING No.84 Wing is one of two Wings under Air Mobility Group.
+NO.84 WING No.84 Wing is one of two wings under Air Mobility Group.
 Located at RAAF Base Richmond, No.84 Wing is responsible for the guidance, governance and leadership of its three subordinate squadrons - No.37 Squadron, No.35 Squadron, and the Air Mobility Training and Development Unit.
 No.84 Wing manages the Force Generation of the Air Force's light and medium combat airlift capability, as well as aerial delivery load clearances and select air logistics, aircrew and technical training.
 No.84 Wing Headquarters, No.37 Squadron and its fleet of C-130J Hercules aircraft, along with the Air Mobility Training and Development Unit, are located at Richmond.
 No.35 Squadron and its fleet of C-27J Spartan aircraft are located at RAAF Base Amberley.
 No.84 Wing has a proud history dating back to 1944 when it was formed as an Army Co-operation Wing in the South West Pacific theatre of World War II.
 At the time, No.84 Wing governed squadrons of CAC Boomerangs and Wirraways, Auster observation planes, and Bristol Beauforts.
 Its duties included reconnaissance and artillery spotting, delivering supplies and marking targets for other attack aircraft.
-Dis-established in 1946, it remained dormant until being reactivated as a transport Wing in 1991. → Communication Electronic Technician (CETECH), Leading Aircraftman (LAC) Joel Van Gunst (right) works alongside CETECH LAC Jordan Lyons (centre) and Communication Electronic Fitter Aircraftman Matt Kent in the No. 453 Squadron air traffic control tower at RAAF Base Richmond.
+Dis-established in 1946, it remained dormant until being reactivated as a transport Wing in 1991.
+Communication electronic technicians and a communication electronic fitter working in the No.453 Squadron air traffic control tower at RAAF Base Richmond.

-NO.453 SQUADRON RICHMOND FLIGHT 453SQN Richmond Flight provides Air Traffic Services through a joint workforce of APS and Military staff.
-Communications Electronic Technicians are responsible for the maintenance of the Air Traffic Systems, radios and various navigational aids utilised in the airspace.
-Air Traffic Controllers are responsible for providing airspace and airfield control around RAAF Base Richmond, including the management of multiple parachuting drop zones.
+NO.453 SQUADRON RICHMOND FLIGHT No.453 Squadron Richmond Flight provides Air Traffic Services through a joint workforce of APS and military staff.
+Communications electronic technicians are responsible for the maintenance of the air traffic systems, radios and various navigational aids utilised in the airspace.
+Air traffic controllers are responsible for providing airspace and airfield control around RAAF Base Richmond, including the management of multiple parachuting drop zones.
 Both workforces regularly support deployed operations on remote airfields, domestically and abroad.
-No. 453 Squadron was originally formed at Bankstown in May 1941 and served much of World War II as a fighter squadron in South Asia, flying the Brewster Buffalo and the Supermarine Spitfire.
+No.453 Squadron was originally formed at Bankstown in May 1941 and served much of World War II as a fighter squadron in South Asia, flying the Brewster Buffalo and the Supermarine Spitfire.
 Disbanded in 1946, it was re-established in December 2010 to manage air traffic control capability for RAAF Bases Williamtown, Edinburgh, Pearce, East Sale and Richmond, as well as HMAS Albatross at Nowra.